prerit162/Data512_Project/README.md

 &emsp; The distance threshold from the city assigned has been kept at 1250 miles for the time period between 1963 - 2023<br>

-&emsp; The data fetched for my city(Derby, Kansas) had data for the time period for the time period between 1963 - 2020<br>
+&emsp; The data fetched for my city(Derby, Kansas) had data for the time period for the time period between 1963 - 2020 and data was found to be missing post 2020<br>

 &emsp; The data is not well distributed and hence fires over the entire year have been considered instead of the fires between 1st May to 31st October.<br>

-&emsp; A modified version of ARIMA called SARIMA has been used in forecasting the Smoke Estimate for the next 25 years (2024-2049)<br>
+&emsp; A modified version of ARIMA called SARIMA has been used in forecasting the Smoke Estimate for the next 25 years (2024-2049) along with confidence intervals for thos predictions <br>

-&emsp; Because of the large size of the "USGS_Wildland_Fire_Combined_Dataset.json" file it could not be uploaded on GitHub.
-Therefore to reproduce the results it is imperative to download the GeoJSON Files.zip from this link and extract the "USGS_Wildland_Fire_Combined_Dataset.json" file and place it under the data folder.
-The "all_fire_data_with_distance.csv" file is not present under the intermediate data folder because of its large size.
-However, if one follows the steps mentioned below to reproduce the analysis, it will be generated and no manual intervention is required.

 # Output